makeabilitylab/physcomp/arduino/buttons.md

 | ![Arduino Uno]({{ site.baseurl }}/assets/images/ArduinoUno_Fritzing.png)    | ![Image of a Tactile Switch Buttons (12mm square, 6mm tall) ordered from Adafruit]({{ site.baseurl }}/assets/images/Button_12mmX12mm_Adafruit_100w.png) | ![10 KOhm Resistor]({{ site.baseurl }}/assets/images/Resistor10K_Fritzing.png) |
 | Arduino Uno, Leonardo, or similar  | Button (aka momentary switch).
 We'll be using [these 12x12mm "Tactile Switch Buttons"](https://www.adafruit.com/product/1119) from Adafruit. | 10KΩ Resistor |

+## Switches
+TODO

+### The four-leg button

+### Using a button without a microcontroller

+Now that we understand how this button works, let's move on to using switches/buttons with a microcontroller.

 ## Digital I/O refresher

 Recall that the Arduino Uno and Leonardo have 14 digital I/O pins that can be used either for input with [`digitalRead()`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalread/) or output with [`digitalWrite()`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/), respectively.
 In our [**Intro to Arduino Output**](intro-output.md) lesson series, we covered output.
 Here, we'll cover input but the same 14 digital I/O pins apply:

 ![Close-up image of the 14 digital I/O pins on the Arduino Uno](assets/images/ArduinoUno_CloseUp_DigitalIOPins.png)

-As previously noted, you can control any of these 14 digital I/O pins with three functions:
+As noted in our [Blink](led-blink.md) lesson, you can control any of these 14 digital I/O pins with three functions:

 1. [`pinMode(int pin, int mode)`](https://www.arduino.cc/reference/en/language/functions/digital-io/pinmode/) configures a specified pin as either an `INPUT` or `OUTPUT`.
 For our buttons, we'll be using `INPUT`.
 2. [`digitalRead(int pin)`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalread/) reads digital input from the specified pin, either `HIGH` or `LOW`.